noelwelsh/noelwelsh.com/content/posts/2023-12-19-understanding-vm-dispatch.md

 def g(x: Int): Int = h(x) + 4
 ```

 Tail calls will be important is what comes later.
-To make them explicit I'll going to use a `tailcall` keyword to explicitly indicate them.
+To make them explicit I'll going to invent a `tailcall` keyword to explicitly indicate them.
 So I'll write

 ```scala
 def g(x: Int): Int = tailcall f(x + 42)